PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 # Download the current weather in Cleveland in PNG format
 curl --silent https://wttr.in/Cleveland.png --output /tmp/weather.png

-# ouput the contents of /tmp to confirm the file is there
+# output the contents of /tmp to confirm the file is there
 ls /tmp
 ```

 ### `/tmp` limitations

 The `/tmp` directory can store up to 512 megabytes of storage.
-Also the storage may be wiped or may not exist between workflow exections.
+Also the storage may be wiped or may not exist between workflow executions.

 To avoid errors, assume that the `/tmp` directory is empty between workflow runs.